Agreement Terms & Conditions

 2. Set Up Services

 Provider will make available to the Customer the Platform, and install any software required to access or use the Platform on Customer equipment for the number of Seats licensed under the terms of this Agreement.
 Provider will provide Platform configuration and implementation consulting in scheduled sessions to Customer within the first 60 days of installation.
-Provider will make training resources available to Authorized Users through HawkSoft University for up to 12 months from Effective Date.
+Provider will make training resources available to Authorized Users.

 3. Platform Specifications